Abernaughty/git-maber/memory-bank/techContext.md

 ### Code Quality
 - **Linting**:
-  - ESLint for JavaScript/TypeScript
+  - ESLint v9 with flat config format (eslint.config.js)
-  - Stylelint for CSS
+  - TypeScript integration with @typescript-eslint/eslint-plugin
+  - Svelte support with eslint-plugin-svelte
-  - Customized rules for project needs
+  - Custom rules for unused variables and explicit any types
+  - npm scripts for linting: `npm run lint` and `npm run lint:fix`

 - **Formatting**:
   - Prettier for consistent code style
+  - Configuration in .prettierrc with Svelte plugin
+  - .prettierignore to exclude specific files and directories
-  - EditorConfig for editor settings
+  - EditorConfig (.editorconfig) for consistent editor settings
-  - Pre-commit hooks to enforce formatting
+  - npm scripts for formatting: `npm run format` and `npm run format:check`

 - **Documentation**:
   - JSDoc comments for functions and classes